valecanto/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-os-memory-health-history.md

 [!INCLUDE [Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/asdb-asdbmi.md)]

 > [!NOTE]
 > The `sys.dm_os_memory_health_history` dynamic management view is in preview.
-Schema and data are subject to change.
+Schema and provided data are subject to change.

 Provides memory health snapshots for a database engine instance.
 Each row represents a snapshot of recent memory usage that includes the severity of a memory health issue, if any.

-For more information on memory health issues in [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)], see [Troubleshoot out of memory errors in Azure SQL Database](/azure/azure-sql/database/troubleshoot-memory-errors-issues).
+For more information on troubleshooting insufficient memory in [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)], see [Troubleshoot out of memory errors in Azure SQL Database](/azure/azure-sql/database/troubleshoot-memory-errors-issues).

 In Azure SQL Managed Instance, this view is available only on instances with the **always-up-to-date** update policy.